tannpv/react-adminlte-clean-arch/shop-templates/README.md

-# Shop Templates
+# Website Templates

-This directory contains HTML templates for different types of e-commerce shops that can be used as starting points for new projects.
+This directory contains HTML templates for different types of websites that can be used as starting points for new projects.

 ## Available Templates